Library Trustees Association of New York State

 Meetings of Members

 Boards of Trustees of one-third of the member boards of the LTA may, by petition, require the LTA Board of Directors to hold a general meeting of membership within 60 days after the valid petition is delivered to the LTA President or Secretary.
-Public notice of a general meeting shall be consistent with the New York State Open Meetings Law.

 Sec.
 2 The Annual Meeting of the membership will take place at a time and location to be determined by the board with the intention of maximizing the participation of the membership.
 Notice of this meeting shall be given as in Section 1 above.